EU court: Google need not apply 'right to be forgotten' outside EU | DW | 24.09.2019

 CNIL had refused to force Google to remove links to articles relating to a person convicted of pedophilia or satirical policy content, among others.

-In terms of the "right to be forgotten" legal dispute, the watchdog had argued however that for de-referencing to be effective, it must apply to all domains wherever they are.
+In its "right to be forgotten" legal dispute with Google, the watchdog had argued that for de-referencing to be effective, the rule must be applied to all versions of the search engine worldwide.

 Read more: Google unveils 'unprecedented' iPhone security flaw